neogilab/COVID19/README.md

 ## Running code

-All data should be placed in a folder called data (transcriptomics data must be in a file called Transcriptomics and proteomics data in a file called Proteomics).
+All data should be placed in a folder called data (transcriptomics data must be in a file named Transcriptomics and proteomics data in a file named Proteomics).

 ### Proteomics
 ```